-The General Data Protection Regulation (GDPR) is almost here and many organizations are still unsure if GDPR effects them, or how to prepare.
+The General Data Protection Regulation (GDPR) deadline has passed and many organizations are still unsure if GDPR effects them, or how to prepare.

 What Is GDPR?